ksa242/pdfsed-tools/README.md

 Scale the coordinates uniformly by the FACTOR (default: 1.0).
 The factor will be rounded to three decimal digits.

+    -x OFFSET
+    -y OFFSET

+Offset the bounding boxes' coordinates, horizontally or vertically, by a number of pixels.
+May be negative.
+Remember: the coordinates start in the bottom left corner.

 Requirements
 ============